Syntax Guide

 - Property names are retained, and property values are converted to strings.

-- If a property value is an object (including arrays), it will be recursively flattened, with property paths connected by
+- If a property value is an object (including arrays), it is recursively flattened, and the property path is connected with

 _.